 Summary: Albus Potter and Rose Weasley's parents have a bet on who Scorpius Malfoy is going to marry.
 If it's Lily, they will be just like Ginny and Harry; If it is Rose, they'll be just like Ron and Hermione.
 Harry witnesses the answer.

 Harry was as surprised as anyone else when his second son was sorted into Ravenclaw.
 He had a feeling Albus would be as difficult to place as Harry had been, and therefore be able to choose his house.
 Still it was the first decision that showed—to Harry at least—how different Al was to him.
 Ginny thought it showed how similar they were, but Harry was unable to follow her logic.
 Rose followed Albus to Ravenclaw, but that surprised no one.
 They'd been best friends since before they could talk, and Rose was just as bright as her mother.

 The main thing that proved to Harry just how different Al was from himself happened during his first Christmas break from Hogwarts.
-Rose mentioned their friend in conversation as that—our friend—never by name, but Al was silent on the subject all together.
-Harry brushed it off as Al's shyness, until he asked if Al wanted to invite their friend over or go see him sometime during their break.
+Rose mentioned a friend in conversation as that—a friend—never by name, but Al was silent on the subject all together.
+Harry brushed it off as Al's shyness, until he asked if Al wanted to invite his friend over or go see him sometime during their break.